nadiamariduena/vampire-survivor-pygame-0/LESSON_02_basic-game-class.md

 In the new code structure **(the code below)**, we see a shift towards encapsulating game logic within a dedicated Game class, which is a significant change from the previous approach [check the end of the page](https://github.com/nadiamariduena/python-intro-2024-privat/blob/master/z_PYgame/spaceship_game/RE_game-CODE_17_Debut-game_create_Sounds.md) .

+- - This organization promotes better code management and readability by grouping related functionality.